 The demand that arises from an authoritarian parenting style differs vastly from its similarly-named authoritative.

-These similar words are drastically diverse when it comes to styles, with the authoritarian style resulting in a much more controlled environment with little room for two way respect and communication.
+These similar words are drastically diverse regarding styles, with the authoritarian style resulting in a much more controlled environment with little room for two-way respect and communication.

 Pros and Cons of The Authoritarian Parenting Style